granek/singularity-rstudio/README.md

-# Singularity RStudio Server

 [![Singularity Hub](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/3181)
 [![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

+This image is not intended to be used directly.
+It exists as the basis for [granek/singularity-rstudio-base](https://github.com/granek/singularity-rstudio-base).

+# Singularity RStudio Server

 Singularity image for [RStudio Server].

-It was built on top of the base Singularity image [nickjer/singularity-r].
+It was built on top of the base
+Singularity image [nickjer/singularity-r].

 This is still a work in progress.